Waste reduction resources

 Tasmania's Waste Management Groups' recycling information

 The three regional Waste Management Groups have collaborated to produce Tasmanian-specific recycling information.
-The content explains the business of recycling and the national and international context in which it operates.
+It explains the business of recycling in the national and international context.

 The materials include: